 State Paid Family and Medical Leave (PFML) Updates and Reminders

 - Deductions for employee contributions to the CT PFML program officially began January 1, 2021.
-The CT Paid Leave Authority (CT PLA) has advised that employers who may have been delayed in taking the deductions because they needed additional time to update payroll systems may take “catch up” contributions greater than 0.5% of wages (but not more than 1%) until June 30, 2021.
+The CT Paid Leave Authority (CT PLA) has advised that employers who may have been delayed in taking the deductions because they needed additional time to update payroll systems may take “catch up” contributions of no more than 1% until June 30, 2021.